 - Determine best practices for particular use cases, including when to start from scratch versus when to use an established framework.

 - The Course Calendar (see Web site) is particularly useful to keep up with weekly topics, assignments, and lecture notes;

 - The Course Notes (see Web site).
 The online notes provide a compact view of the important topics of the course, while the textbook and reading assignments provide more detail;

-- After logging into the Blackboard portal (https://campus.fsu.edu/), there should be a link listed for this course.
+- After logging into the class portal, there will be a link listed for this course.
 The course site is the main communication resource for the class.
 Here you can get help, talk to other students, retrieve your grades, and generally keep up with course news and announcements.